LiyuanLucasLiu/RAdam/README.md

 Yes, the robustness of RAdam is not infinity.
 In our experiments, it works for a broader range of learning rates, but not all learning rates.

-### Notes on Transformer
+### Notes on Transformer (more discussions can be found in our [Transformer Clinic](https://github.com/LiyuanLucasLiu/Transformer-Clinic) project)

-__Choice of the Original Transformer__

-We choose the original Transformer as our main study object because, without warmup, it suffers from the most serious convergence problems in our experiments.
+__Choice of the Original Transformer.__ We choose the original Transformer as our main study object because, without warmup, it suffers from the most serious convergence problems in our experiments.
 With such serious problems, our controlled experiments can better verify our hypothesis (i.e., we demonstrate that Adam-2k / Adam-eps can avoid spurious local optima by minimal changes).

-__Sensitivity__

-We observe that the Transformer is sensitive to the architecture configuration, despite its efficiency and effectiveness.
+__Sensitivity.__ We observe that the Transformer is sensitive to the architecture configuration, despite its efficiency and effectiveness.
 For example, by changing the position of the layer norm, the model may / may not require the warmup to get a good performance.
 Intuitively, since the gradient of the attention layer could be more sparse and the adaptive learning rates for smaller gradients have a larger variance, they are more sensitive.
 Nevertheless, we believe this problem deserves more in-depth analysis and is beyond the scope of our study.

 ### Why does warmup have a bigger impact on some models than others?